MauriceKarrenbrock/PythonAuxiliaryFunctions/README.rst

 The title of the project if `template_project`
 The name of the package that will be installed is `template_package`.
-The template assumes a repo structure with a single top package.
+The template assumes a repo structure with a single top package (and subpackages).
 The project metadata are stored in the `package.py` in the top package.

-* `pip3 install pre-commit` (if needed)
+* `pip3 install pre-commit`
 * customize the template modifying the `package.py` file in the `template_package` dir
 * `git init`